git-pull/website/code_explorer/django-vs-flask-2017.rst

     Free tools in the community such as `jedi`_ provide navigation of modules, functions and classes to editors like `vim`_ and `Atom`_.

-Used incorrectly, :python:ref:`classes <tut-classes>` make code harder to read and maintain.
-Needless abstraction sucks the air out of projects.
+:python:ref:`Python classes <tut-classes>` benefit from many real-world examples being available in the open source community to study.

-On the other hand, used pragmatically, they're a pleasure to use as a building block downstream.
-Namely, Django's :doc:`class-based views <django:topics/class-based-views/index>` which shipped in :doc:`Django 1.3 <django:releases/1.3>`.
+They're a pleasure incorporating in your code.
+An example for django would be :doc:`class-based views <django:topics/class-based-views/index>` which shipped in :doc:`Django 1.3 <django:releases/1.3>`.

 .. seealso::